HenrikRian/Bachelor-KM-OpenBridge-2023/README.md

 Run `npm run start` for a storybook server.
 The components are rendered there and automatically recompiled if the scss changes.

-The pallet can be changed by changing the pallet file in `.storybook/config.js`
+The pallet can be changed by changing the pallet file in `.storybook/preview.js`

 ## Stylesheets
 The OpenBridge style sheets are implemented in the `scss/` directory.
 It can be build by running `npm run css` or with watch functionality `npm run watch-css`.
 See [scss/readme.md](scss/readme.md) for more information.

-To use the compiled sheet import:
+To use the compiled sheet:
-- `openbridge.css` this is the compiled version of the entire library.
+- import `openbridge.css` this is the compiled version of the entire library.
-- `openbridge-bright.css` this is the parameters corresponding to the `bright` pallet.
-Swap this file to change pallet.
+- Set the theme variable.
+For instance `<body theme="day">`

 # Development of OpenBridge components
 When developing components: